huntercodexs/apidocprotector/README.md

 - Após clicar no link para ativar a conta
   - Verificar email de boas vindas ao APIDOC PROTECTOR
   - Clicar no link (click here) para acessar a conta

+# TODO

+if expired account time
+  - click in account recovery
+    - inform your email
+  - check/receive email
+    - click account activate

+if account activated and remember access
+  - get generator form
+    - click in account recovery
+      - inform your email
+    - check/receive email
+      - click activate account

+if account activate and change password
+  - get login form
+    - click in change password
+      - inform your email
+    - check/receive email
+      - click change password
+    - inform a new password
+      - redirect into login form

+if account not found from login form
+  - retrieve login not found